open-guides/og-aws/README.md

 ### KMS Gotchas and Limitations

 -	🔸The Encrypt API only works with < 4KB of data.
-Larger data requires generating and managing a Data Key in your application layer.
+Larger data requires generating and managing a [data key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) in your application layer.
 -	🔸KMS audit events are not available in the [CloudTrail Lookup Events API](http://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_LookupEvents.html).
 You need to look find them in the raw .json.gz files that CloudTrail saves in S3.

 CloudFront